{{flagHref}}

 Specific Internal Surface Area: Measurement And Calculation

-What is the Specific Internal Surface Area?
+What Is Specific Internal Surface Area?

-Factors That Influence the Specific Surface Area
+Factors Affecting Specific Surface Area

-Methods for Calculating the Specific Surface Area
+Methods for Calculating Specific Surface Area

 Brunauer–Emmett–Teller (BET) Method